If you’ve been on SiteGround long enough, chances are you’ve run into CPU issues.

-SiteGround’s CPU limits are found on their features page under the “server resources” section.
-Your server, databases, and email are all limited to specified amounts.
-If you exceed them, SiteGround will send you an email warning you of excessive usage, then within just a few days, they can (and usually will) take down your website for the remainder of the monthly period.
+SiteGround’s CPU limits are found on their features page in the “server resources” section.
+Your server, database, and email are all limited to specific amounts.
+If you exceed them, SiteGround will send you an email warning you of excessive usage, then can take down your website for the remainder of the monthly period.
 You can upgrade or wait for it to reset while your site is down.

 |Simultaneous Server Processes||10||20||30|

 |Simultaneous Connections From Single IP||10||15||20|

 |CPU Seconds||1000/hour, 10000/day, 300000/month||2000/hour, 20000/day, 600000/month||4000/hour, 40000/day, 800000/month|